fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADAppCredential.md

 ```

 ### -ApplicationId
-The id of the application to add the credentials to.
+Specifies the ID of the application that this cmdlet adds the credentials to.

 ```yaml
 Type: String